kbase/staging_service/docs/development/development-tools.md

 ### Running Tools

 All of the tools available for running from the host via docker are also directly available within the devcontainer.
-I still often run them from a host termianl anyway, as I can control the position and display of the native terminal a bit better, and it is also decoupled from any issues VSC may have.
+I still often run them from a host terminal anyway, as I can control the position and display of the native terminal a bit better, and it is also decoupled from any issues VSC may have.
 YMMV.